Vernal Equinox – The Spring Equinox

-On the LHP, “Easter” was stolen from Astaroth.
+On the LHP, “Easter” evolved from Astaroth.
 Originally known as “Ashtar.”
+Perhaps you should modify the ritual below to dedicate this time to her!
 This holiday coincides with the Vernal Equinox of spring when day and night are of equal length.
 Known as “Eastre” to the Anglo- Saxons.
-As the Goddess of fertility, she was associated with rabbits and eggs.
+As the Goddess of fertility, Astaroth was associated with rabbits and eggs.

-The Symbol of the Wheel may be a plain disc, or an eight spoked wheel, or the pentacle.
-Alex and Maxine Sanders used a circular mirror with a broad frame, also circular, decorated as a twelve-pointed star.
+- pentacle or wheel symbol – The Symbol of the Wheel may be a plain disc, or an eight spoked wheel, or the pentacle.
+Alex and Maxine Sanders used a circular mirror with a broad frame, also circular, decorated as a twelve- pointed star.

 In the centre of the Circle is either a cauldron full of inflammable material, or (out of doors) a bonfire ready to be lit.